 How Can I Tell If I Need Supplements?

 In previous years, and still today, there’s a lot of stigma and speculation around the sports supplement and vitamin industry.
 Likely so, many people are out to make a quick buck or two at the expense of other people’s health.
-But since that is not the case with SWOLVERINE let’s divulge a little deeper into a diet that requires no external vitamin supplementation, shall we?

 The only person who does not require vitamin supplementation is a person who: